aosoft/UnityHDROutputPlugin/README.md

 * Convert Color Space
     * (checked) The color space (color gamut, transfer characteristics) suitable for display is converted.
     * (not checked) The contents of Texture are displayed as they are.
-* Request HDR Output
+* Request Color Space
-    * (checked) If the display is possible to output HDR color, set to HDR output mode.
-    * (not checked) Always output with SDR.
+    Set the requested display color space.
+If the requested color space is not supported, it becomes sRGB.
 * Relative EV
     Adjust the brightness of the preview.